glyfish/glyfish.github.io/_drafts/continuous_state_markov_chain_equilibrium.md

     return samples
 ```

-The function `ar1_kernel_series` also begins by allocating storage for the sample output and then generates
+The function `ar1_kernel_seriesar1_kernel_series(α, σ, x0, nsamples)` also begins by allocating storage for the sample output and then generates
 samples using the transition kernel with distribution
 {% katex %}\textbf{Normal}(α * samples[i-1],\ \sigma^2){% endkatex %}.